-The adaptation mechanism includes a post-filter adaptation module to decide whether to apply the post filter or not based on the energy discontinuities in the signal between consecutive subframes.
-The input to the adaptation module consists of the reconstructed frequency domain signal S generated by the decoder and the post-filter difference signal sdiff which describes the difference between the filtered and non-filtered signal in time domain.
+The adaptation mechanism includes a post-filter adaptation module to decide whether to apply the post filter or not on the reconstructed stereo residual, called Resik in 6.3.2.3.4 and SR(k) in 6.3.2.3.10.3, based on the energy discontinuities in the signal between consecutive subframes.
+The input to the adaptation module consists of the reconstructed frequency domain signal SR(k) generated by the decoder and the post-filter difference signal sdiff which describes the difference between the filtered and non-filtered signal in time domain.

 Adaptation module first measures the energy of the spectrum EScb in the critical frequency band kstart, kend for each frame: